-Students that choose a Huskie Block Plan have Flex Dollars included as part of their meal plan selection.
-Residence Students on a Block Plan receive weekly Flex Dollars which can be rolled over up to a single week at a time.
-Non-Residential Students receive 150 Flex Dollars with their Huskie Block Plans.
+Students that choose a Huskie Block Plan have Dining Dollars included as part of their meal plan selection.
+Residence Students on a Block Plan will receive 100 Dining Dollars at the beginning of the semester.
+Non-Residential Students receive 300 Dining Dollars with their Huskie Block Plans.

-Selecting the Huskie Classic Plan does not include Flex Dollars.
-Regardless of residential or non-residential, you are able to purchase Flex Dollars separately to supplement addtional meals in À la Carte retail dining locations.
+Regardless of residential or non-residential, you are able to purchase Dining Dollars separately to supplement additional meals in À la Carte retail dining locations.

-Non-Residential Students whom do not select any other meal plan still have the option to purchase Flex Dollars as a standalone meal plan.
+Non-Residential Students whom do not select any other meal plan still have the option to purchase Dining Dollars as a standalone meal plan.

-The To-Go meal program allows for students and staff members on one of the Huskie Block Plans to fill an eco-friendly, sturdy, reusable container and take their food to-go from one of our All You Care to Eat locations of Gilbert, Neptune, and New Hall Dining.
+The To-Go meal program allows for students and staff members on one of the Huskie Block Plans to fill an eco-friendly, sturdy, reusable container and take their food to-go from one of our All You Care to Eat locations of Neptune and New Hall Dining.

 Each time you wish to take your food to-go, the checker will hand you a clean container which you can fill with any items served that day, as long as the container is able to close.
 Opting for a to-go meal does mean you cannot sit down with your container within the dining hall, you must fill the container and take your food with you.
 Return the dirty but empty container and receive a new, clean container.
 Opting to dine-in after returning a container, you will receive a key tag to hold on to until the next time you wish to take To-Go.

 There is a one-time fee of $4 to cover the cost of the container.
-The one-time fee can be paid with Flex Dollars, Huskie Bucks, or Credit/Debit Card.
+The one-time fee can be paid with Dining Dollars, Huskie Bucks, or Credit/Debit Card.

-Worried you are running low on Flex Dollars, meal plan swipes, or even Huskie Bucks?
+Worried you are running low on Dining Dollars, meal plan swipes, or even Huskie Bucks?
 Use these resources to your advantage!